tjmahr/Praatchas/README.md

 endproc
 ```

-> [Manual](http://www.fon.hum.uva.nl/praat/manual/Scripting_5_5__Procedures.html): The Praat scripting language does not have the concept of a "function" like some other scripting languages do.
-A function is a procedure that returns a number or a string.
-For instance, you can imagine the function squareNumber which takes a number (e.g. 5) as an argument and returns the square of that number (e.g. 25).
-Here is an example of how you can do that, using the global availability of local variables:
+Procedures are not functions; they do not return values.
+But you can access the local variables inside of a procedure to "return" a value from the last invocation of that procedure.

 ```
 @squareNumber(5)